 To avoid potential electric shock, follow National Electric Code safety practices or your local code when wiring this unit to a power source and to peripheral devices.
 Failure to do so could result in injury or death.
 All AC power connections must be in accordance with published CE directives.
 All wiring procedures must be performed with the power off.
 The NEMA 4X enclosure contains an integral wiring compartment with one dual strip terminal block (located in the smaller end of the enclosure).
 Two 3/4-inch female NPT conduit entries are available for separate power and signal wiring.
 For all hazardous area installations, make sure to use an agency-approved fitting at each conduit entry.
+The cable entry device shall be of a certified flameproof type, suitable for the conditions of use and correctly installed.
+The degree of protection of at least IP66 to EN 60529 is only achieved if certified cable entries are used that are suitable for the application and correctly installed.
+Unused apertures shall be closed with suitable blanking elements.
 If conduit seals are used, they must be installed within 18 inches (457 mm) of the enclosure.